jbcirs/GuestXCodeTest/README.md

 visualizations using bootstrap / javascript / css that will allow our client to quickly see current reserves, daily extraction, and forecasting of when wells will run dry.

-<p>The visualization does not have to be dynamic or functional; a static layout is fine.</p>
+The visualization does not have to be dynamic or functional; a static layout is fine.

 - Please reference the OilAndGasClient folder.